sdondley/sdondley.github.io/_notes/markdown_to_note.md

 autocmd BufWritePost *.md call vimwiki#vars#set_wikilocal('custom_wiki2html_args', '', 0) | execute ':silent Vimwiki2HTML' | call vimwiki#vars#set_wikilocal('custom_wiki2html_args', '', 0) | execute ':redraw!'
 ```

-When I want to convert all the files at once, which is necessary to get accurate
+When I want to generate all the files at once, ~~which is necessary to get accurate
-bidirectional links, the script gets run for every file.
+bidirectional links,~~ the script gets run for every file.
 I have a map in my vim
 configuration to trigger this process:

 ```vim